binarystash/binarystash-blog/_posts/2013-12-03-embedding-new-google-maps-with-classic.markdown

 ---
-title: "Displaying the new Google Maps using the classic Google Maps layout"
+title: "Displaying new Google map as a classic Google map"
 layout: "post"
 permalink: "/2013/12/embedding-new-google-maps-with-classic.html"
 ---